sebhildebrandt/systeminformation/README.md

 - works only with [node.js][nodejs-url] **v4.0.0** and above (using now internal ES6 promise function, arrow functions, ...)
 - **Promises**.
 As you can see above, you can now also use it in a promise oriented way.
 But callbacks are still supported.
 - `cpuCurrentspeed`: now returns an object with current minimal, maximal and average CPU frequencies of all cores.
+- `mem`: now supports also newer versions of `free` (Version 3.3.10 and above); extended information `avaliable` (potentially available memory)
+- `fsStats`: added information sum bytes read + write (tx) and sum transfer rate/sec (tx_sec)
 - `networkInterfaces`: now providing one more detail: internal - true if this is an internal interface like "lo"
-- `mem`: now supports also `free` (Version 3.3.10 and above); extended information `avaliable` (potentially available memory)
-- `fsStats`: added information sum bytes read + write (tx) and sum transfer rate/sec (tx_sec)
 - `networkConnections`: instead of only counting sockets, you now get an array of objects with connection details for each socket (protocol, local and peer address, state)
 - `users`: now provides an array of objects with users online including detailed session information (login date/time, ip address, terminal, command)
 - `inetLatency`: now you can provide a host against which you want to test latency (default is 8.8.8.8)